guitarvydas/guitarvydas.github.io/_posts/2021-10-14-Complexity vs Simplicity II.md

 Our reality appears to have 4 dimensions (4D) - x,y,z,t.

-Trying to squeeze more than one dimension into a notation results in what we perceive as complexity.
+Trying to squeeze more than one dimension into a single notation results in what we perceive as complexity.

 Flattening 4D (reality) down to 2D (pen and paper) results in "complexity" - some things become merely harder to express.
 We need more than one 2D notation to express 4D concepts, each in a seemingly "simple" way.